memagu/curricula-vitae/output/software_engineer/Melker_Widén_CV.md

 # Me

-Self-taught programmer with a strong passion for algorithms, physics, and mathematics.
-Extensive experience in Python and proficiency in languages such as Scala, Rust, C/C++, and C#.
-Experienced in algorithms, data structures ([LeetCode](https://leetcode.com/) and [Kattis](https://open.kattis.com/)), web applications, graphics, and physics simulators, and gained cybersecurity experience through Capture The Flag (CTF) challenges.
-Recently worked as a 1st Line Support Agent at Onitio Sverige AB, honing problem-solving and customer service skills under pressure.
-Eager to leverage my skills in a software engineering role, which has long been my passion.
+Self-taught developer with a strong passion for computer science, physics, and mathematics.
+Highly proficient in Python and Scala, with experience in languages such as Rust, C/C++, and C#.
+Knowledgeable in data structures & algorithms ([LeetCode](https://leetcode.com/) and [Kattis](https://open.kattis.com/)), networking, graphics, physics simulation, and cybersecurity (Capture The Flag challenges), among other areas.
+Recently worked as a First Line Support Agent at Onitio Sverige AB, honing problem-solving and customer service skills under pressure.
+Eager to leverage a diverse skillset in a software engineering role, fueled by a long-standing passion for the field.

 # Education

 ## Lunds Tekniska Högskola (LTH), Lund University, Civilingenjör (Master of Science in Engineering) in Computer Engineering in Computer Engineering

 - Aug 2024 – May 2029
-- Currently pursuing an integrated Bachelor's and Master's program in Computer Engineering, leading to a Civilingenjör (Master of Science in Engineering) degree

 ## Anna Whitlocks gymnasium (Anna Whitlock's high school), High School Diploma in Natural Sciences - Life Science profile

 - Aug 2021 – May 2023
 - Grades: 21.56/22.5 merit points.
-- Nominated participant of the Molecular Frontiers symposium: A Nano Focus on Quantum Material, November 2022.
+- Nominated participant, Molecular Frontiers symposium, 2022.

-## Engelbrektsskolan, Final Certificate from Primary School in Specialized Education in Mathematics (Grades 7–9)

-- Aug 2017 – May 2020
-- Grades: 315/340 merit points.
-- Top 30 out of 150 nationwide applicants admitted.
-- Studied high school math courses ma1c and ma2c in ninth grade.
+- Awarded a prestigious stipend, recognizing the top 3 of over 700 graduates for exceptional analytical abilities, teamwork, and other key strengths.

 # Experience